Skip to main content

 2012 Olympics and Run with the Fire

-By Exhibits and Events, Art and FaithNo Comments
+By Art and Faith, Exhibits and EventsNo Comments

 The Olympics are always an Event: even non-sports fans like me turn on their televisions to watch the grace, strength, speed and beauty of what the human body can accomplish.
 The passing of the torch leading up to the Olympics is also a moving part of the event; it is expressive of our human journey on this earth, of friendship across nations, and fraternity even in competition.
 I am excited to be included in a digital exhibit which will be released in tandem with the London Olympics.